Blog | Personal Finance

 Rich Dad defines a liability as something that takes money out of your pocket.

 You can see the dilemma.
 Most people (and bankers) would consider their Mercedes an asset because it has value.
-However, I would list the Mercedes as a liability because it takes money out of your pocket every month.
+However, the Mercedes is a liability because it takes money out of your pocket every month.

 “But it’s paid for,” you contest.
 The car loan may be paid for, but what about gasoline, maintenance, repairs, and insurance?

-The biggest point of confusion I come across with people is when we say your house is not an asset.
-When I released Rich Dad Poor Dad, we received a lot of flack for that, especially when times were booming and people were taking loans out against their homes.
-It wasn’t until the real estate market crashed that people found out the owed more on their house than it was worth that they realized their home was not an asset.
+The biggest point of confusion is when we say your house is not an asset.
+Especially when times were booming and people were taking loans out against their homes.
+It wasn’t until the real estate market crashed that people found out they owed more on their house than it was worth that they realized their home was not an asset.

 That is why understanding your balance sheet is so important.